Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions: Differential entropy, varentropy and stochastic orders

-Finally, the thesis follows recalling that $V(\mathrm{Exp})=1$. \end{proof} \begin{remark} From Proposition \ref{prop:respdfrelquantileconda}, we have that the conditions of Theorem \ref{ifrvarem} easily hold for all unimodal IFR distributions when $t\geq m$, where $m$ is the mode of $X$.
+Finally, the assertion follows recalling that $V(\mathrm{Exp})=1$. \end{proof} \begin{remark} From Remark \ref{residunimod}, we have that the conditions of Theorem \ref{ifrvarem} easily hold for all unimodal IFR distributions when $t$ is greater than the mode of $X$.
 For example, this is the case of the residual lives of the Weibull distribution for $k>1$, as it is described in Example \ref{exweibull}.
 After the mode the varentropy increases but it has an upper bound equal to $1$. \end{remark}